-So, just because the official rules state that Free Parking is simple a rest space, you don’t need to follow that if you don’t want to.
+So, what does Free Parking mean in Monopoly?
+That’s up to you – just because the official rules state that Free Parking is simple a rest space, you don’t need to follow that if you don’t want to.

 Collecting extra money when you land on Free Parking in cash rule can add an extra element of excitement to standard Monopoly play.
 However, the downside is that it can make the game last longer and it can cause arguments if the rules aren’t agreed before play commences.